mdklatt/serial-python/doc/tutorial.md

 ## Stream Adaptors ##

-Readers and Writers are both initialized with stream arguments.
 A Reader's input stream is any object that implements a `next()` method that returns a line of text from the stream.
 A Writer's output stream is any object that implements a `write()` method to write a line of text.
-A Python `file` object satisfies the requirements for both types of streams.
-The `_IStreamAdaptor` and `_OStreamAdaptor` abstract classes declare the required interfaces and can be used to create adaptors for other types of streams, *e.g.* binary data:
+A Python `file` object, for example, satisfies the requirements for both types of streams.
+The `_IStreamAdaptor` and `_OStreamAdaptor` abstract classes in the `stream` module declare the required interfaces and can be used to create adaptors for other types of streams.
+The library defines several adaptors as part of the `core` package.

+    from contextlib import closing
+    from functools import partial

+    from serial.core import IStreamBuffer
+    from serial.core import IStreamFilter
-    from serial.core.stream import _IStreamAdaptor
+    from serial.core import IStreamZlib
-    from serial.core.stream import _OStreamAdaptor
+    from serial.core import IFileSequence

-    class BinaryStream(_IStreamAdaptor, _OStreamAdaptor):
-        """ Interface for a binary data stream.

-        This can be used as the stream for a Reader or Writer.

-        """
-        ...

-        def next(self):
-            """ _IStreamAdaptor: Return a line of text from the stream. """ ...
-            return line

-        def write(self, line):
-            """ _OStreamAdaptor: Write a line of text to the stream. """ ...
-            return
+    # Rewind a stream by one or more lines.
+    with open("file.dat", "r") as stream
+        stream = IStreamBuffer(stream, 100)  # buffer up to 100 records
+        data1 = list(FixedWidthReader(stream),)
+        stream.rewind()  # rewind to beginning to beginning of buffer data2 = list(FixedWidthReader(stream))

+    # Apply filters directly to lines of text before they are parsed by the
+    # Reader; this can signficiantly improve performance.
+    with open("file.dat", "r") as stream:
+        stream = IStreamFilter(stream, text_filter)
+        data = list(FixedWidthReader(stream))

+    # Apply zlib or gzip decompression; unlike the built-in GzipFile this works
+    # with network streams.
+    with closing(urlopen("http://www.data.org/file.dat.gz")) as stream:
+        stream = IStreamZlib(stream)
+        data = list(FixedWidthReader(stream))

+    # Read a sequence of files as on continuous file.
+This does not support
+    # files that have any header/footer data.
+    stream = IFileSequence(*paths, glob=True)
+    data = list(FixedWidthReader(stream))

 ## Tips and Tricks ##

 ### Quoted Strings ###

-The `StringType` data type can read and write quoted strings by initializing it with the quote character to use:
+The `StringType` data type can read and write quoted strings by initializing it with the quote character to use.

     StringType(quote='"')  # double-quoted string